Dr. Nauman Chaudhry, MD

 Currently, Dr. Colina-Biscotto is an Assistant Clinical Professor of Ophthalmology at the Yale School of Medicine.
 She has published numerous articles in peer-reviewed journals and has lectured at multiple international meetings.
 She is an active member of the American Academy of Ophthalmology, American Society of Retina Specialist (ASRS) and the Pan American Association of Ophthalmology.

 Dr. Colina-Biscotto is fluent in English and Spanish.
-She is currently accepting patients in our New London, Norwich and Branford offices.
+She is currently accepting patients in our Guilford, Norwich, Waterford, and Wethersfield offices.